 Along with the observance of mandatory minimum capital ratios ("pillar one"), the regulations require the use of internal methodologies intended for determining current and future capital adequacy ("pillar two").

 The existence, along with the mandatory minimum ratios, of "pillar two" in fact expands the concept of capital adequacy, which takes on a more global connotation aimed at overall verification of capital needs and the sources actually available, consistent with the strategic and developmental objectives of the Group itself.

-For purposes of ensuring continual and effective oversight of all aspects of capital adequacy, the Group recently introduced a Capital Adequacy Function, in order to:
+For purposes of ensuring continual and effective oversight of all aspects of capital adequacy, the Group recently introduced a Capital Adequacy Function, which plays a direct and coordinating role in monitoring the Group's capital adequacy.